Blessed are you Lord our God,

 This is our – and your – opportunity to put theory into practice.
 In this section in future sessions we will explore a bit about different vocational understandings and how they have been applied spirituality.
 It is an opportunity to connect our thinking with our hearts and to see how theory is put into practice.

-Watch the video to help you reflect on what you have learned in this session.
+Watch the video to help you reflect on what you have learnt in this session.

 Blessed are you, Lord our God, all things come from you: